 Road rash from a cycling crash is not an especially deep injury, but it can bleed and is definitely painful.
 If the abrasion is large, see a doctor.
 Otherwise, treat it at home with these tactics.

-If you see redness and swelling, and the wound feels hot or secretes pus, it could be infected.
+If you see redness and swelling, and the wound feels hot or secretes pus, your road rash could be infected.
 See a doctor.